mczhuang/eWordle/README.md

 Choose an ideal configuration as shown above and click Start to enjoy eWordle!

-## Future Features
+### Share with hashtag

-A hashtag will be supported in the upcoming future, where you can enjoy competing with others in the same configuration and the same Wordle word.
+To compete with your friends in the same configuration, even the same random word, share your hashtag in the game.